Latest blog post: How the comic is made (2025-12-26)

 TRIVIA

-Prior to becoming a webcomic, Leaving The Cradle was initially developed as a modification for Source engine, back in 2007.
-It was vastly different back then, much closer to the usual space opera look and feel, and the plot had nothing in common with the webcomic version, sharing only exactly two characters and nothing else.
+Before becoming a webcomic, Leaving The Cradle was initially developed as a modification for Source engine, back in 2007.
+It was vastly different back then, much closer to the usual space opera look and feel, and the plot had nothing in common with the webcomic version, sharing only one character.